Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 ### Use manual overloads to preserve compatibility {initial-collapse-state="collapsed" collapsible="true"}

-To maintain binary compatibility, if you want to add a new parameter to a function you will need to manually create several overloads instead of a single function with default arguments.
-In the example above, this means creating a separate `fib` function for the case where you wish to take an `Int` parameter:
+To maintain binary compatibility, if you want to add a new parameter to a function, you need to manually create several overloads instead of using a single function with default arguments.
+In the example above, this means creating a separate `fib()` function for the case where you wish to take an `Int` parameter:

 ```kotlin